ouspg/PrivacyAndSocialEngineering/1.Regulation_and_web_privacy/README.md

 ## Task 4: TikTok Challenge (bonus)

-> This requires some technical skills!
+> This task requires some technical skills!

 TikTok is notoriously known for its data collection practices, including fingerprinting and data sharing with third-party services.
 Governments and individual security researchers have raised privacy concerns related to the behaviour of the service. [^15][^16][^17][^18][^19][^20]